JaredChew/DGT_MobileTech_Ass1/README.md

 Tic Tac Toe and Number Guessing

 A port of the Tic Tac Toe game from AI Assignment.
-Some added feature like not only playing woth an AI
+Some added feature like not only playing with an AI

 Number Guessing is made by my group partner.